 Don’t go off the edge.
 Most likely, this backstitching will only be 3 or 4 stitches.
 This is enough.

-Back stitching will stop the ends from unraveling, making your seam much stronger under stress.
+How to Sew a Seam at the Ends – Back stitching will stop the ends from unraveling, making your seam much stronger under stress.

 Step 4: stitch Forwards

 Stop backstitching, then release the threads in your fingers and start stitching forwards.

 Start sewing forwards in a straight line along the seam allowance line.
 Use the guides in the needle plate to keep nice and straight.

 Step 5: Backstitch the End

 Backstitch the end of the seam as well.